-The coronavirus disease 2019 (COVID-19) was first identified in December 2019, resulting in a sustained global pandemic.
+The coronavirus disease 2019 (COVID?19) was first identified in December 2019, resulting in a sustained global pandemic.
 On the 29th of February 2020, the Republic of Ireland confirmed its first case, and in the following weeks, multiple instances were reported causing the government to issue strict guidelines to delay the spread of the virus.
 Since then, the pandemic and the subsequent lockdown have drastically disrupted society.
-As vaccines are rolled out and employment sectors begin to formulate and execute plans to return to work, the following project sought to capture personal accounts of lockdown via the integration of place-based photogrammetric 3D media and social virtual reality (VR) technology.
+As vaccines are rolled out, and employment sectors begin to formulate and execute plans to return to work, the following project sought to capture personal accounts of lockdown via the integration of place-based photogrammetric 3D media and social virtual reality (VR) technology.
 Through the combined use of open-source tools, multimodal site-specific 3D data, and a free-to-use social VR platform, it was possible to engage in community participation as artistic co-creative practice and undergo a uniquely creative form of storytelling and content creation.
-We anticipate our research to be a starting point for future technology-mediated co-creative arts practice using social VR, providing a global platform for online communities to share their intangible experiences and support virtual field trips around the world.
+Our participant reports provide data relating to personal experiences of the global pandemic phenomenon, using a global platform for online communities to share their intangible experiences and community support via virtual field trips worldwide.
+We also anticipate our research as a starting point for future technology-mediated co-creative arts practice using social VR.

 The Virtual Field Trip

-The processes outlined below can be explored to create 3D environments for digital storytelling and achieve our collective virtual field trip goals.
-These steps are designed to utilize open-source and free-to-use software to minimize cost and maximize accessibility.
-No coding abilities are required to follow this process, but basic digital skills are necessary.
-Visual PDF guides with accompanying video tutorials are provided to assist our community of storytellers. https://virtualarchitectures.github.io/ground_truthing_and_virtual_field_trips/
+The processes outlined below were explored to create 3D environments for digital storytelling and achieve our collective virtual field trip goals.
+This process involved five unique steps ; see Figure 2.
+These steps were designed to utilize open-source and free-to-use software to minimize cost and maximize accessibility.
+No coding abilities were required to follow this process, but basic digital skills were necessary.
+Visual PDF guides with accompanying video tutorials were provided to assist our community of storytellers, from: https://virtualarchitectures.github.io/ground_truthing_and_virtual_field_trips/

 The process we outline has five stages:

-4. Assembling the Virtual Environment: assemble the 3D scene, arranging the 3D model(s), and adding 3D spatial sound in a game engine.
+- Assembling the Virtual Environment: build the 3D scene, arrange the 3D model(s), and add 3D spatial sound in a game engine.

-Following the 3D reconstruction process, participants are then encouraged to discuss their experiences of COVID-19 and respond to questions concerning their 3D locations.
-The sessions are recorded, and a pandemic lockdown synopsis is created as a contextualization to the accompanying video.
+Following the 3D reconstruction process, participants are then encouraged to discuss their experiences of COVID-19 and respond to questions concerning their chosen locations.
 The resultant community arts content can be visited in real-time as a virtual field trip in AltspaceVR.
-Please visit the videos below for more details.

 “I guess the most adverse effect it had on my life was the limitations imposed due to the lockdown, and that kind of diminished our social life so that I did not leave the house.”